-In July 2015 new statutory duties were placed on schools by the 'Counter Terrorism and Security Act 2015' which means they must work to prevent children being drawn into extremism.
-This is known as the 'Prevent duty'.
+In July 2015 new statutory duties were placed on schools by the 'Counter Terrorism and Security Act 2015', which was revised on 1.4.2021; since then the 'Prevent Duty Guidance' 2023 outlines the responsibility of the school in relation to the 'Prevent duty'.
 Safeguarding our students from all risks of harm and actively promoting their wellbeing is an important part of our School's work and protecting them from extremism is one aspect of that.

 We are living in rapidly changing and unpredictable times.
-Longstanding problems of racism, divided communities and the economic and political consequences of globalisation and de-industrialisation, are now supplemented by new pressures and trends.
+Longstanding problems of racism, divided communities and the economic and political consequences of globalisation and deindustrialisation, are now supplemented by new pressures and trends.
 Islamist terrorism remains our primary and deadliest threat in the UK, however the threat from terrorism is becoming more complex, with the extreme right becoming an increasing concern.
-The growing threat of international far right terrorism, particularly amongst young people, and the mainstreaming and the increasingly complex and sometimes unconventional nature of hate rhetoric in public discourse, generates new fears and challenges.
+The growing threat of international far-right terrorism, particularly amongst young people, and the mainstreaming and the increasingly complex and sometimes unconventional nature of hate rhetoric in public discourse, generates new fears and challenges.

-Mount House deplores terrorism of every kind and of any radical ideology.
+Mount House School deplores terrorism of every kind and of any radical ideology.
 We will do anything we can to protect our students from the threat of terrorism and will not tolerate extremism or radicalisation in our school.